alphapapa/ement.el/using-pantalaimon.md

 1. Connect to your account
 2. Open the "Settings" page
 3. Look at your current Session ID (it should be something like "DWOCPKJVTK")

+(It seems to not work on the Element application on Android, so try with Element-Desktop)

 ```console
 $ panctl